meta-web/meta-web/pages/01_Manifesto/05_Use_cases.md

 ### Web and mobile applications

-This area does'n need any comment because it is primary field and reason why META Web concept has been created.
+This area doesn't need any comment because it is primary field and reason why META Web concept has been created.

 ### Web presentations